 Yes, we believe that there are social, physical and psychological advantages for children who participate in after-school activities.
-At Endaze British International School we offer some extracurricular activities that are for free, which are delivered by our native English speaking teachers and other that are provided by an external company called Dinamo, who specialise in extracurricular activities for schools.
-Those activities provided by Dinamo incur an additional cost.
+At Endaze British International School we offer some extracurricular activities that are for free, which are delivered by our native English speaking teachers and others that are provided by external professionals for an additional cost.

 We like to offer a variety of activities to children in order that they can try different things and further develop their skills and knowledge.

-The activities that we currently offer to our students are: judo, rhythmic gymnastics, cooking club, skating, Glee club, homework club, story club, badmington, film club, Arts & Crafts, robotics, chess and charity club.
+The activities that we currently offer to our students are: judo, ballet, guitar, sewing club, journalism, skating, homework club, art club, drama, football, choir, chess, psychomotricity and history club.